cancelei/Awesome-books/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- Layout improvement, transition and animation to improve user experience future
+- Layout improvement, Navigation and Improved Header and Footer Sections.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>